DAI-Lab-HERALD/General-Framework/Framework/README.md

 ## Visualizing results
 Besides getting numerical results and metric-specific plots, the framework also allows one to generate a number of other presentation contents.
 For those to not throw an error upon running, it is paramount to run at least *load_results()* beforehand.
+The argument values given in the code snippets below are the default values assumed by the framework.
 ### Plotting metrics
 Firstly, one can generate plots with the metrics using the following command:
 ```
 new_experiment.draw_figure(include_only_mean = False, produce_single = False, plot_height = 2, plot_width = None, plot_x_labels = True)
 ```
-TODO: Argument explanation
+This plot can be used to draw a figure with a number of aligned plots that depict the final metric results.
+Here, each row will depict the results for a certain metric, while each outside column will represent a certain dataset.
+For each plot per row and column, the $x$-axis will be divided by the models included in the current experiment.
+In such a row, the metric values for the combination of data parameters (denoted by color) and splitting method (denoted by marker type) will be depicted.
+If one however sets *produce_single = True*, then all those separate plots for each combination of metric and dataset will be saved separately from each other.
+In the latter case, the model names will be plotted as axis labels if *plot_x_labels = True*, and otherwise, only the $y$-axis will be labeled.

+It is also possible that one splitting method has multiple *repetitions*, in which case one has the option of only printing the mean value (*include_only_mean = True*) or both individual values in smaller markers and the mean value (*include_only_mean = False*).
+It is also necessary to define the height that each plot must take in *cm*, which is given to the argument *plot_height*.
+If *plot_width = None*, the plot width will be set to allow the whole figure to fit into a predefined text width of either $8.856 \, cm$ or $18.137 \, cm$, while otherwise the given plot width is used.

-Those plots are then saved as *\*.tex* files in the folder *../Framework/Latex_files/*.
+Those figures are then saved as *\*.tex* files in the folder *../Framework/Latex_files/*.
 While those could be compiled inside a larger document, it is advisable to compile them in a standalone format and import only the resulting *\*.pdf* document, as the compilation time might be quite long.

 ### Creating tables
 One can also generate result tables, which present for each model, metric, dataset, and splitting method the mean value of all results of the repetitions of the splitting method.
 ```
 write_tables(self, dataset_row = True, use_scriptsize = False, depict_std = True)
 ```
 This will create a number of tables.
 In each table, the outermost row will be either the dataset (*dataset_row = True*) or the metric (*dataset_row = False*).
 Separate tables are then created either over metrics or datasets respectively.
 The outermost columns meanwhile will be the models.
 The tables will then be separated by line along those outermost rows and columns into a number of cells.
 In each cell, there will be a number of rows and columns.
 The rows then are used to separate over the splitting method, while the columns can be used to separate between data parameters.
 Normally, for each entry in the cell, this will the be mean metric value (*depict_std = False*) over all repetitions of the selected splitting method.
 If one sets *use_scriptsize = True*, those values will be printed in a smaller font than the outermost labels, to fit more values into a single table.
-Finally, it is also possible to not only print the mean over the splitting method repetitions but the standard deviation as well (*depict_std = True*).
+Finally, it is also possible to not only show the mean over the splitting method repetitions but the standard deviation as well (*depict_std = True*).

 Those tables are then also saved as *\*.tex* files in the folder *../Framework/Latex_files/*.